daniellevb00/scraping-dutch-housing-market/README.md

 The following screenshots represent a brief navigation path:

 1. The homepage of [Huizenzoeker.nl](https://www.huizenzoeker.nl/).
-From here, one can scroll down to the 'Woningmarkt'-section and navigate to on of the province pages.
+From here, one can scroll down to the 'Woningmarkt'-section and navigate to one of the province pages.

 <img width="1434" alt="Screenshot 2021-10-12 at 11 11 32" src="https://user-images.githubusercontent.com/90346612/136928729-9d3855b9-4699-430e-abf7-2a1299c79af3.png">